 The Gales Creek Trail

 The ride on the Gales Creek Trail from Reehers Camp to the summit of 2,550-foot Round Top Mountain is a delight.
 You’ll pick up the Gales Creek Trail next to the camp’s group shelter or at the day-use parking area.
 For the first 0.7 mile the trail parallels Cochran Road, then it veers onto Cochran Road and crosses the Nehalem River using the road bridge.
 On the other side, the trail heads off the road to the left.
-In 0.5 mile it crosses the historic Tillamook Rail line.
-(Forest officials are considering a rails-to-trails conversion of the old rail line, so this spot may someday be an important trail junction.)
+In 0.5 mile, it crosses the historic Tillamook Rail line.
+(Someday the old rail line will become the Salmonberry Trail, so this spot will become an important trail junction.)

 The trail then heads steadily uphill for 2.1 miles to Bell Camp Road at the summit of Round Top Mountain.
 Much of the route is heavily forested, though near the top you’ll have views of the surrounding hills through several breaks in the trees.